-Josiah rated The Name of the Wind: 4 stars
+Josiah rated The Two Towers: 3 stars

 "The tale of Kvothe, from his childhood in a troupe of traveling players, to years spent as a near-feral orphan …